SaifSabban/MiniTV/README.md

 12. Open the file "cmdline.txt" using any text editor and place the following after "rootwait": <br/>```modules-load=dwc2,g_ether```.
 This allows USB ethernet.
 13. Find "console=tty3" & change it to "console=tty1".
 This sends the Login prompt to another nonexistant screen.
 14. Find "fsck.repair=yes" and remove it.
 This stops forced Filesystem consistency checks after booting.
-15. Add ```consoleblank=0 logo.nologo quiet splash``` to the very end of the line. to remove the text & Pi logos at the start of booting.
+15. Add ```consoleblank=0 logo.nologo quiet splash``` to the very end of the line.
+This removes the text & Pi logos at the start of booting.
 16. Create a file with the name "ssh" and without any file extension.
 17. Save and Close any open files.